OSU Chemical Hygiene Plan

 - Separate oxidizers from flammable, combustible, or any organic material.

-- Separate acids from acid-sensitive materials such as cyanides and sulfides.
+- Separate acids from bases and acid-sensitive materials such as cyanides and sulfides.

 - Place acid-resistant trays under bottles of mineral acids.